COMP1100-PAL/comp1100-pal.github.io/_posts/studyevent/stockmarket-stevens-functions.md

 Output: Current wealth as a sum of existing wealth + sum of cash gained/lost from all stocks in possession, each individually weighted by quantity

-Brainstorm with your fellow COMP1100ers on how you could write the function differently.
-Keep in mind that the assignmetn does not request a detailed rewrite of these functions, and so keeping it broad and conceptual is where it's at.
+Brainstorm with your fellow COMP1100ers on how you could write these four function differently.
+Keep in mind that the assignment does not request a detailed rewrite of these functions, and so keeping it broad and conceptual, then bouncing ideas off each other, is where it's at.

 # Syntax to get familiar with